 Call financial aid, your degree program, and even a professor you may have heard at Admitted Student's Day.

 How long did it take you to get a response?
 Minutes, hours, or days?
 Maybe even never?

-This is not a test, but if the request was ignored or did not get back to you, you can take that as an indicator that the school will offer you something.
+If your request was ignored or they did not get back to you, you can take that as an indicator of how the school will treat you once you are admitted.